Luis Robert Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.3 K/9, the eighth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Rays pitching staff ranks sixth in the league.

-- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.80).
+- The Rays' 2.79 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to surrender nine home runs (0.5 per game), the fewest in the league.
+- The Rays give up the first-fewest home runs in baseball (12 total, 0.6 per game).

+- The Rays will look to Eflin (2-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.